Gemma's story: ‘‘My family are so grateful to me and I'm so grateful to the British Red Cross.’’

 “For anyone thinking about doing a first aid course, do it.
 You never know when you might have to save a life.”

-Our courses are backed by world-class research and a commitment to quality.
+Our courses are developed using the most up-to-date research and a commitment to quality.
 You will gain the practical skills and confidence needed, to help in a first aid emergency at our courses that are enjoyable and hands-on.